zompi2/DataAssetsThumbnailsSampleProject/README.md

 The first one found will be used as a thumbnail.

 ## What if my thumbnail asset is inside of a struct?
-Unfortunatelly we can't set meta data inside of a struct, but there is a second way of defining which asset should be used as a thumbnail and this is by using `IDataAssetWithThumbnail` and by overriding `GetAssetToRender_Implementation` function.
+Unfortunatelly we can't set meta tag inside of a struct, but there is a second way of defining which asset should be used as a thumbnail and this is by using `IDataAssetWithThumbnail` and by overriding `GetAssetToRender_Implementation` function.

 ```cpp
 #pragma once